Cheri DiNovo: NDP nomination and 2006 Parkdale–High Park by-election

-When Gerard Kennedy stepped down as the Member of Provincial Parliament (MPP) for Parkdale–High Park, the NDP was not expected to win the seat.
-Two candidates came forward to contest the NDP nomination: DiNovo and former journalist, and at the time of the nomination, the executive director of the Canadian Arab Federation, Mohamed Boudjenane.
+When Gerard Kennedy stepped down as the Member of Provincial Parliament (MPP) for Parkdale–High Park, two candidates came forward to contest the NDP nomination: DiNovo and former journalist and, at the time of the nomination, executive director of the Canadian Arab Federation, Mohamed Boudjenane.
 The spirited campaign that followed lasted about a month, with both sides signing up large numbers of new members.
 Boudjenane was endorsed by United Steelworkers of America president Leo W. Gerard and the former president of the Ontario NDP, Andre Foucault.
-DiNovo had the support of NDP stalwart Michael Lewis and many members of the riding's executive.
+DiNovo had the support of NDP stalwart Michael Lewis–brother of former Ontario NDP leader Stephen Lewis, and son of Canadian former federal NDP leader David Lewis–and many members of the riding's executive.
 The nomination meeting took place in the middle of a heat wave on the evening of 17 July 2006, in the Parkdale Collegiate Institute auditorium.
 The sweltering auditorium was filled with over 300 people, most of them delegates.
 DiNovo defeated Boudjenane with a comfortable margin.

 DiNovo defeated Liberal Sylvia Watson in the 14 September 2006 by-election to replace Gerard Kennedy in the Legislative Assembly of Ontario.
 She officially took her seat in the Assembly on 25 September.

 During the campaign, DiNovo acknowledged having been both a "street kid" and a user of recreational drugs in her youth.
 She was criticized for this by Watson's campaign.

-The Liberals alleged that DiNovo endorsed the church ordination of pedophiles and axe murderers in Qu(e)erying Evangelism, when in fact she did not, and took DiNovo's past comments about Canadian murderer Karla Homolka out of context, saying the comments compared Homolka to a Christ-like figure, where instead they were used in reference to the dangers of scapegoating.
-The Liberals also did not mention DiNovo's expression of sympathy for Homolka's victims' families and the undue suffering she believed the media circus surrounding Karla was causing them.
-Many accused the Liberals of conducting a smear campaign.
+CTV accused the Liberals of conducting a smear campaign during the election.

 Poverty and the $10 minimum wage campaign

-On 23 October 2006, a Toronto Star column by Carol Goar said DiNovo had brought a new clarity and assertiveness to the NDP caucus' voice in the Ontario Legislative Assembly.
+In October 2006, a Toronto Star column by Carol Goar said DiNovo had brought a new clarity and assertiveness to the NDP caucus' voice in the Ontario Legislative Assembly.
 Since entering the Assembly, DiNovo has approached a variety of poverty-related issues, including raising minimum wage and welfare rates in the province, creating more affordable housing and ending the government's tax clawback of the federal child benefit supplement.

 Earlier in the year DiNovo had shared her experiences of drugs and poverty as a 15-year-old, in a TV interview first shown on VisionTV on 9 March 2006.
 She said "I know what its like to live on the streets ... street kids are not bogey men, they are just poor".